rafaeleziquiel/PasswordChamber/README.md

 # PasswordChamber
 *Tired of search a secure way to store your passowds?
 Do not trust any online manager?
 Use this!
 A local Password Chamber!
-If you prefer, compress this with rar and set a password!
+If you prefer, compress the entire folder with rar and set a password!
 Some more secure way?*

 Password Chamber is a list of your passwords like LastPass.